nazywam/AutoIt-Ripper/README.md

 This is a (semi) short python script that allows for extraction of "compiled" AutoIt scripts from PE executables.

 ## References
-This script **heavily** bases on ~~2~~ 3 resources, definitely check them out if you want to dig a bit deeper into the whole AutoIt stuff:
+This script is **heavily** based on ~~2~~ 3 resources, definitely check them out if you want to dig a bit deeper into the whole AutoIt stuff:
  * http://files.planet-dl.org/Cw2k/MyAutToExe/index.html
    * [Github mirror I](https://github.com/dzzie/myaut_contrib)
    * [Github mirror II](https://github.com/PonyPC/myaut_contrib)